 - Install applications used in the country you are visiting starting from transportation ending with local language dictionaries (for transportation in India applications such as Ola, Uber works perfectly).

 - Know your quota.
 Most public transport has separate spaces for women.
 Do not be shy to ask a man to stand up and give the seat.
 If he insists to sit, call the ticket conductor – he will definitely help you.
-In buses or trains, you will also get special places for tourists / foreigners.
+On buses or trains, you will also get special places for tourists/foreigners.

 - Follow your common sense – in any country getting down in the railway station in the middle of the night or roaming around the places off the beaten track alone is obviously risky.
 And that doesn’t depend on the country.
-Don’t get drunk with strangers, think twice if you want to do hitchhiking, have contact details with your hotel / friends with you travel, stay connected with family and update them your travel plans.
+Don’t get drunk with strangers, think twice if you want to do hitchhiking, have contact details with your hotel/friends with you travel, stay connected with family and update them on your travel plans.

 - Get insurance – it does not cost a fortune but give you peace of mind.

-Rumors say that Indians may also be sometimes mischievous and there is no way to avoid scams and tricks, especially when you do not know local language, bargaining or you look little “lost” in Indian chaos.
+Rumors say that Indians may also be sometimes mischievous and there is no way to avoid scams and tricks, especially when you do not know the local language, bargaining or you look little “lost” in Indian chaos.
 Yes, it happens.
-Local people live from tourists’ money most of the times asking ie. for 5-6-7 times higher price that the article is worth and no one can deny it.
-But also, without any doubt there are lots of good people in India too, who you can trust.
-Well, that all depends on our luck and following your guts.
+Local people live from tourists’ money most of the time asking ie. for 5-6-7 times higher price than the article is worth and no one can deny it.
+But also, without any doubt, there are lots of good people in India too, who you can trust.
+Well, that all depends on our luck and sometimes simply follow your guts.